Canisius College Students

 A student in the Summer Session is not permitted to take more than the indicated number of graduate credits without special approval of the chairman:

 Canisius College NonDiscrimination Policy: Canisius College does not discriminate on the basis of age, race, religion or creed, color, sex, national or ethnic origin, sexual orientation, marital status, veteran's status, genetic predisposition, carrier status or disability in administration of its educational policies, employment practices, admissions policies, scholarship and loan programs, and athletic and other school administered programs.

 Canisius admits students of any age, race, religion or creed, color, sex, national or ethnic origin, sexual orientation, marital status, or veteran's status to all rights, privileges, programs, and activities generally accorded or made available to students at the College.

 It continues to be the policy of Canisius College not to discriminate on the basis of handicap.
 No person is denied employment, admission, or access solely because of physical, mental, or medical impairment which is unrelated to the ability to engage in the activities involved in the education requirements or occupation for which application has been made.

-The following person has been designated to handle inquiries regarding discrimination policies as they relate to persons with disabilities: Anne Marie Dobies, Director of Disability Support Services, 716-888-3748 voice/716-888-3747 (TDD).
+The following person has been designated to handle inquiries regarding discrimination policies as they relate to persons with disabilities: Anne Marie Dobies, Assistant Vice President/Director of the GriffCenter, 716-888-3748 voice/716-888-3747 (TDD).